 We often see bodybuilders and physical trainer drinking whey protein along with milk to build-up metabolism and strength.When it comes to our body, our hair and nails are mostly made of proteins.
-Basically, proteins are the fundamental building blocks of our life.
-They are large and very complex macromolecules or biomolecules which perform a major part of the work of functioning and regulating of our body’s tissues and organs in our cells.
-They are also used to produce strength, many enzymes, hormones, and other metabolic chemicals.
+Basically, proteins are the fundamental building blocks of our body.
+They are large and complex macromolecules or biomolecules which perform a major role in the functioning and regulating of our body cells, tissues and other organs in the human body.
+They are also used in providing strength to our body in producing hormones, enzymes, and other metabolic chemicals.
 They are also involved in functioning and regulating of our body cells, tissues and organs.

-Proteins are made out of many smaller units which are called as amino acids, arranged into different groups.
-These fundamental amino acids sequences are specific and its arrangements are decided or controlled by DNA.
-Since our body cannot synthesize these essential amino acids by its own thus we should maintain a protein-rich diet and protein shakes.
+Proteins are composed of amino acids, arranged into different groups.
+These fundamental amino acids sequences are specific and its arrangements are controlled by the DNA.
+Since our body cannot synthesize these essential amino acids by its own, we should have plenty of protein foods in our everyday diet to keep our body metabolisms stable.

 In general, they are two types of protein molecules fibrous proteins and globular proteins.
 Fibrous proteins are insoluble and elongated.
 Globular proteins are soluble and compact.
 Fibrous and Globular proteins may comprise one or four types of protein structures and they include primary, secondary, tertiary and quaternary structure.